ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 Rekeying a group consists in the KDC generating and distributing a new symmetric key, which is used as group key from then on to protect the publication of topic data with COSE (see {{oscon}}).

 The KDC MUST perform a group rekeying as described in {{Section 6 of RFC9594}}.
 Reasons that can trigger a group rekeying include a change in the group membership, or the current group keying material approaching its expiration time.
-In addition, the KDC MAY perform regularly scheduled group rekeying executions.
+In addition, the KDC MAY rekey the group for other reasons, e.g., according to an application-specific rekeying period or scheduling.

 Upon generating the new group key and before starting its distribution: